 Digital SAT Practice Tests (2023–Present, Out of 1600)

 In 2022, the College Board announced that the SAT would soon be administered only on a computer.
 The new digital format of the standardized exam began in March 2023 for international students and in March 2024 for U.S. students.
-After 2024, pencil-and-paper tests will only be available to students with testing accommodations.
+Pencil-and-paper tests are now only available to students with testing accommodations.

 If you’re going to take the SAT digitally, you’ll want to take digital practice tests that emulate the most current version of the exam.
 Here's our roundup of the most accurate simulations of the new digital SAT.